mcognetta/transskribilo-boto/README.md

 key = <your bot key here>
 ```

-You can then run the bot via just `python3 main.py` after you have installed the dependencies (in the poetry file).
+You can then run the bot via just `python3 main.py` after you have installed the dependencies (via `poetry install`).